 Broadcaster, on the other hand, requires some technical knowledge for setup.
 When you first open Xsplit Broadcaster, you’ll be greeted by a blank screen and several controls for setting up multiple viewpoints.
 These are called scenes and are what you use for setting up different displays.
 Often streamers will use one scene to capture their game, the second scene for transitions, a third scene to bring up a “be right back” screen and some will even have specific scenes for introductions and stream endings.
 Setting all of this up can take some time and can be extremely confusing for those who are new to the broadcasting scene.

 Overlay Options and Customization

 For those who are looking for taking streaming seriously, Broadcaster will win in the technical department.
-It allows you to configure your resolution, your bitrate, your connecting server (where you want to upload to) and see important numbers like your dropped frames and current frames per second.
-In addition to this, it has the added security layer of stream keys, which functions as an activation code that you are able to use when you go live.
-You choose to generate a key, which you then copy and paste into the back-end of the software; and which only expires after a certain period of time.
-In addition to this, you can use any type of URL submissions and .txt files to improve your stream, so this includes for things like alerts/donations/subscriptions.
+It allows you to configure your resolution, your bitrate, your connecting server (where you want to upload it), and see important numbers like your dropped frames and current frames per second.
+In addition to this, it has the added security layer of stream keys, which functions as an activation code that you can use when you go live.
+You choose to generate a key, which you then copy and paste into the back-end of the software, and which only expires after a certain period.
+In addition to this, you can use URL submissions and .txt files to improve your stream, which includes things like alerts/donations/subscriptions.
 The software also allows you to switch to “local recording” for those who want to record gameplay for later upload.

 In conclusion, for those who are just looking for something simple to get started, Gamecaster is a great choice as it provides the necessities needed to get a stream underway.
 It is also a great piece of software for those who are looking to have a transition into streaming through an easier setup rather than choosing to jump into the learning curve right away.
 However, if you already have the knowledge or don’t mind learning more complicated software and want the customization that comes with that, then Broadcaster is for you.